Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Mulching: When your seedlings emerge, remove any straw or hay mulch that is covering them and use it to cover the soil in between the rows.
 This will help suppress weeds and keep the soil around the seedlings cool and moist.

 Thinning: The most common mistake made when growing beets is the failure to thin them properly.
 To make sure beet roots have enough room to develop, you need to thin the clusters of seedlings to 1/2 apart when they reach 2 inches tall.
 After that, it really depends on the cultivar that you are growing.
 (Carrot-shaped beets should be thinned to 2 inches apart, standard round cultivars to 4 inches apart and large cultivars bred for storage to 6 inches apart.)
 To thin, pull out clusters of seedlings so that the ones remaining are about 4 inches apart.
-Then, using a scissors, snip off the extras seedlings in each cluster until only one remains.

 Feeding: Beets should be given a shot of a diluted solution of fish emulsion and kelp extract when the first true leaves are fully open (either as a side dressing or foliar feeding).
 Continue to feed them weekly until the plants are 2 to 3 inches tall.